philm28/alwayz/SUPABASE_STORAGE_TROUBLESHOOTING.md

 ## Quick Fix: Run This SQL

-The fastest way to fix storage issues is to run this SQL in your Supabase SQL Editor:
+The fastest way to fix storage issues is to run this SQL in your Supabase SQL Editor (Dashboard > SQL Editor > New Query):

 ```sql
 -- Create bucket if it doesn't exist